Nexus Academy | Personalized Drug & Alcohol Rehab

 What is Adolescent Trauma?

-Adolescence is like a whirlwind of identity formation and newly found independence. these critical years possess significant potential for growth, yet it remains at a delicate phase, susceptible to long-lasting emotional wounds.
 According to the Centers for Disease Control and Prevention (CDC), one in four adolescents in the United States report experiencing at least one adverse childhood experience (ACE) before the age of 18.

 Unique Challenges of Trauma During Adolescence

-2. Building on Shifting Sands
+1. Building on Shifting Sands

-3. The Exquisitely Sharp Sting of Rejection
+2. The Sting of Rejection

 Faced with the overwhelming tide of traumatic emotions, adolescents often turn to unhealthy coping mechanisms.
 Substance abuse, self-harm, risky sexual behavior, and impulsive actions become temporary escapes.
 They can offer a fleeting sense of control in the face of chaos.
 These behaviors, however, ultimately become traps.
 They perpetuate the cycle of pain and hinder true healing.